For the Best Sweet Corn, Grow It in Your Own Backyard

 You've never had good sweet corn until you raise it yourself.
 Trust me, I know.
 Sweet corn that you buy in the store is a poor first cousin to the corn you grow in your own backyard.

 First, it tastes better because there's the pride of knowing that you planted the corn yourself, cultivated the growing stalks, protected the ears from insects and raccoons, and checked the ears to see if they are at the peek of perfection.

 Then there's the taste.
 Store-bought corn is flavorless, starchy, and tough in comparison.
 The absolute best way to eat corn is corn raised at the hand of a home gardener, picked at the peak of freshness after the cooking water is already water is boiling.

 You'll never go back once you've grown your own in your own backyard.

-Sweet Corn is an annual grain which can have yellow, white, and bi-colored ears.
-This vegetable requires at least two frost-free months of growing season.
+Sweet Corn is an annual grain that can have yellow, white, and bi-colored ears.
+This vegetable requires at least two frost-free months of the growing season.
 Sweet corn is wind-pollinated, so for best results, plant it in blocks, rather than single rows.
-Successive plantings of a single variety of corn or by planting early, mid, and late-season varieties all at once will extend you harvest.
+Successive plantings of a single variety of corn or planting early, mid, and late-season varieties all at once will extend your harvest.
 For optimal flavor, pick corn just as the corn kernels fill out, otherwise, the sweet corn sugars will quickly turn starchy.

 At A Glance: Growing Sweet Corn